Can Osteopaths contribute to the rehabilitation process of running injuries?

 Hamstring Tendonitis

 Typically you feel hamstring injuries straight away whilst exercising.
 You will feel a sudden pain whilst running in the back of your thigh or a deeper pain in your buttock.
 It will then be difficult to walk and straightening your knee will be painful.
 You may experience weaknesses and your hamstring will be tender to touch.
-Pain will be aggravated on squats, lunging and on prolonged sitting.
+Pain will be aggravated by squats, lunging and prolonged sitting.

-Is Tendinopathy the Same as a Tendonitis?
+Is Tendinopathy the Same as Tendonitis?

 No, a tendonitis is where your tendon becomes inflamed from movements which overload your tendon suddenly.
-This causes micro tears to the tendon (Bass 2012).
+This causes micro-tears to the tendon (Bass 2012).
 A Tendinopathy is the degeneration of your tendon through chronic overuse such as repetitive strain injuries.
 When this happens it is important to rest and allow the body to heal.

 How do you Treat Hamstring Strain and Tendonitis?

-Does Hamstring Tendonitis go Away?
+Does Hamstring Tendonitis Go Away?

-How Long does a Hamstring Tendonitis Last?
+How Long Does a Hamstring Tendonitis Last?

 Is it OK to Run on a Sprained Ankle?